 - When is your campaign beginning/ending

-- Tell them about the exciting events you have planned (and about the access pass if you are using this incentive).
+- Tell them about the exciting events the internal United Way committee has planned

 - Share your campaign goal

 Be prepared for questions and concerns

 - Familiarize yourself with UWP and our work - Arm yourself with our FAQ (included in this guidebook) - If you don't know the answer or are not comfortable answering the question, offer to get back to them and send along the question to your UWP staff support.
 It's ok not to know!